Hello there my tangling friends!

 - Linda's List of Zentangle-Original Patterns — here is the complete list of original tangles (aka "official tangles") created and introduced by founders Rick Roberts and Maria Thomas, including those not published online.
 If you are new to the Zentangle Method I highly recommend learning a few of the published Zentangle classics first.

-- "A Zentangle has no up or down and is not a picture of something, so you have no worries about whether you can draw a hand, or a duck.
-You always succeed in creating a Zentangle."
-Thus patterns that are drawings of a recognizable naturalistic or actual object, figure, or scene, are not tangles.
-A pattern is not always a tangle — here's what makes a tangle.
-TIP: tangles never start with pencil planning.
+- What Makes a Zentangle tangle?
+A Zentangle has no up or down and is not a picture of something, so you have no worries about whether you can draw a hand, or a duck.
+You always succeed in creating a Zentangle.
+Patterns that are drawings of a recognizable naturalistic or actual object, figure, or scene, are not tangles, and tangles never start with pencil planning.

 - Un motif n’est pas toujours un tangle — Qu’est-ce qu’un tangle ?